Altice USA (NYSE:ATUS) Price Target Cut to $7.00

-Institutional investors have recently added to or reduced their stakes in the company.
-Herold Advisors Inc. bought a new stake in Altice USA in the 1st quarter valued at $25,000.
-Deseret Mutual Benefit Administrators boosted its stake in Altice USA by 69.5% in the 2nd quarter.
-Deseret Mutual Benefit Administrators now owns 2,841 shares of the company’s stock valued at $26,000 after purchasing an additional 1,165 shares during the period.
-Wipfli Financial Advisors LLC bought a new stake in Altice USA in the 3rd quarter valued at $27,000.
-CWM LLC boosted its stake in Altice USA by 1,011.1% in the 1st quarter.
-CWM LLC now owns 2,500 shares of the company’s stock valued at $31,000 after purchasing an additional 2,275 shares during the period.
-Finally, Covestor Ltd boosted its stake in Altice USA by 798.9% in the 1st quarter.
-Covestor Ltd now owns 3,353 shares of the company’s stock valued at $42,000 after purchasing an additional 2,980 shares during the period.
-56.28% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently modified their holdings of the stock.
+Deseret Mutual Benefit Administrators grew its stake in shares of Altice USA by 69.5% in the second quarter.
+Deseret Mutual Benefit Administrators now owns 2,841 shares of the company’s stock worth $26,000 after acquiring an additional 1,165 shares during the last quarter.
+Treasurer of the State of North Carolina grew its stake in shares of Altice USA by 1.6% in the first quarter.
+Treasurer of the State of North Carolina now owns 77,282 shares of the company’s stock worth $964,000 after acquiring an additional 1,218 shares during the last quarter.
+Castleview Partners LLC grew its stake in shares of Altice USA by 825.0% in the second quarter.
+Castleview Partners LLC now owns 1,850 shares of the company’s stock worth $200,000 after acquiring an additional 1,650 shares during the last quarter.
+LPL Financial LLC grew its stake in shares of Altice USA by 9.6% in the second quarter.
+LPL Financial LLC now owns 20,815 shares of the company’s stock worth $193,000 after acquiring an additional 1,830 shares during the last quarter.
+Finally, First Republic Investment Management Inc. grew its stake in shares of Altice USA by 10.2% in the first quarter.
+First Republic Investment Management Inc. now owns 21,131 shares of the company’s stock worth $264,000 after acquiring an additional 1,953 shares during the last quarter.
+56.28% of the stock is owned by hedge funds and other institutional investors.

 About Altice USA